Rentals

 Details:

 Expand your science knowledge, learn about plants and animals, hike 2-5 miles daily, play games, and experience natural areas around our region.
 Campers will spend four days at the Tualatin Hills Nature Park, with field trips on Wednesdays.
 Bring lunch, a full-sized water bottle, two snacks, and a backpack daily.
 Field trips are subject to change.
 A few themes will be repeated twice over the summer, and camps with the same theme will have the same content.
 A $30 deposit option is available for this camp.
-From mountaintops to caves below ground, rocks shape our world.
-We will explore the rock cycle, build our own volcanoes, and eat our way through a couple of edible geology lessons.
-No camp on 7/4.
-Field Trip: Rice Rock Museum and Vernonia Lake
+Discover which plants in the Nature Park and on farms have special powers to help protect them against invaders!
+Watch out for thorns, poisonous plants, toxic berries and the many defenses plants have.
+We'll go berry picking, visit a working farm, look for food in the forest and play some zombie games this week.
+Field Trip: Local Area Farm

 Notes: